oneroyalace/YoutubeArchiver/README.md

 # Overview

 YoutubeArchiver is a Ruby gem that downloads YouTube Video metadata and media.
-It works in connjunction with Zenodotus and Hypatia to archive fact-checked image/video posts.
-YoutubeArchiver exists alongside a collection of other media scrapers created by the Duke Reporter's Lab, including Birdsong (a Twitter scraper), Zorki (an Instagram scraper), and Forki (a Facebook scraper).
+It works in conjunction with [Zenodotus](https://github.com/TechAndCheck/zenodotus) and [Hypatia](https://github.com/TechAndCheck/hypatia) to archive fact-checked image/video posts.
+YoutubeArchiver exists alongside a collection of other media scrapers created by the Duke Reporter's Lab, including [Birdsong](https://github.com/cguess/birdsong/) (a Twitter scraper), [Zorki](https://github.com/cguess/zorki) (an Instagram scraper), and [Forki](https://github.com/TechAndCheck/forki) (a Facebook scraper).

 Like the other scrapers, Zorki follows a standard architecture created by @cguess.
 The scraper is engaged by one of two methods: `Video.lookup` or `Channel.lookup`, which respectively return `YoutubeArchiver::Video` and `YoutubeArchiver::Channel` objects.
 These psuedo JSON object store video/channel metadata and media.

 `YoutubeArchiver` differs from the other scrapers in how it acquires  media and metadata for a video or channel lookup. `YoutubeArchiver` uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download video media files and the [YouTube Data API V3](https://developers.google.com/youtube/v3) to download channel and video metadata.
-For now, the project pecifically uses the API's [Videos: list](https://developers.google.com/youtube/v3/docs/videos/list) and [Channels: list](https://developers.google.com/youtube/v3/docs/channels/list) endpoints.
+For now, the project pecifically uses the Youtube API's [Videos: list](https://developers.google.com/youtube/v3/docs/videos/list) and [Channels: list](https://developers.google.com/youtube/v3/docs/channels/list) endpoints.

 # Setup